Roofing dumpster rental in Pico Rivera

 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, the job runs as C&D debris—so we route the container to our construction service instead.
-Pure asphalt tear-offs stay on our standard roofing line, keeping your project costs predictable.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping pure asphalt tear-offs on the standard roofing line.
+This ensures your project stays compliant with local sorting mandates.

 Driveway Placement for Roofing Crew Workflow